-User Access Controls
+Logical Access Controls

 PFC has a documented process for granting Employees (internal users) new or changed access to SimpliCD, and for removing their access in a timely manner when terminated.
+User IDs are uniquely identifiable and granted based on assigned roles and responsibilities.